ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/05-Naive-Bayes.md

 Since, $P(A \cap B) = P(A|B).P(B) = P(B|A).P(B)$
 - $\boldsymbol{P(A|B) = \frac{P(B|A).P(A)}{P(B)}}$
 - $\boldsymbol{P(B|A) = \frac{P(A|B).P(B)}{P(A)}}$
+- The simplest form of Bayes’s rule is in odds form:
+    - Posterior odds = Prior odds x Likelihood ratio
+    - where the posterior odds are the odds (the ratio of probabilities) for two competing hypotheses.

 ## Note
 - Sample Space for Joint Probability remains same while it changes for Conditional probability